If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 All the best,

-If you have any questions about purchasing High Blood Pressure Life Insurance, please contact us today and let us help you with no cost or obligation.
-Remember that we are independent brokers and work for our clients, not insurance companies.
+If you have any questions about purchasing life insurance with hypertension, contact us today and let us help you with no cost or obligation.
 Our job is to help you get the best policy and the lowest rates.
 You can also set up a time to speak with us and get all your questions answered.